PantherXOS/px-artwork/website/drafts/10y-birthday-stories.md

 _bit-reproducible builds_ of their entire operating systems: using Guix's implementation of the functional software deployment model, I should be able to reproduce, bit-for-bit, the exact same results across equivalent hardware.
 Suddenly our artworks can be deterministically produced not only at the level of the source code's changelog but also as the level of the build, offering the guarantee that our usually glued-together towers of systems that power our installations can be revisited and reproduced in the future, and the deployment processes becomes as simple as packing your system into a container to be deployed to a remote target.
-These guarantees means that the scaling of our works become simplified: if you want to do an installation that involves 100 Raspberry Pis communicating with one another in a dynamic system, you can focus on working on just a small paramaterized subset, and then generate their varying configurations using the infrastructure that guix provides, .
+These guarantees means that the scaling of our works become simplified: if you want to do an installation that involves 100 Raspberry Pis communicating with one another in a dynamic system, you can focus on working on just a small parameterized subset, and then generate their varying configurations using the infrastructure that Guix provides.
 I'm currently in the early phases of developing re::producer, a "creative plumber's toolkit" that seeks to simplify this process for artists, tailoring the tools provided by Guix to the domain-specific needs of media art and allowing artists to declaratively define complex media art systems using one of the greatest programming language of all time, Scheme.

 This is still new terrain, so there is plenty of work to do.
-But thats no excuse to keep up with your old habits, so roll up your sleeves and come hack the good hack!
+But that’s no excuse to keep up with your old habits, so roll up your sleeves and come hack the good hack!